AAAI Conference on Artificial Intelligence

-The AAAI Conference on Artificial Intelligence (AAAI) is a leading international academic conference in artificial intelligence held annually.
+The AAAI Conference on Artificial Intelligence is a leading international academic conference in artificial intelligence held annually.
 It ranks 4th in terms of H5 Index in Google Scholar's list of top AI publications, after ICLR, NeurIPS, and ICML.
-It is supported by the Association for the Advancement of Artificial Intelligence.
+It is supported by the Association for the Advancement of Artificial Intelligence (AAAI), after which it is named.
 Precise dates vary from year to year, but paper submissions are generally due at the end of August to beginning of September, and the conference is generally held during the following February.
 The first AAAI was held in 1980 at Stanford University, Stanford California.

 During AAAI-20 conference, AI pioneers and 2018 Turing Award winners (often referred to as the Nobel Prize of Computing) Yann LeCun and Yoshua Bengio, among eight other researchers, were honored as the AAAI 2020 Fellows.

 Along with other conferences such as NeurIPS and ICML, AAAI uses an artificial-intelligence algorithm to assign papers to reviewers.